monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Move all the synonyms to the new term.
 1. Retain all of the **database_cross_references** on the obsoleted term.
 Any annotations to MONDO:equivalentTo should be changed to MONDO:obsoleteEquivalent.
 1. If applicable, to mark the synonym as deprecated, add an annotation to the synonym: has_synonym_type ‘A synonym that is historic and discouraged’.
 See granulomatosis with polyangiitis for examples of deprecated syn axiom annotations.
-1. Add SeeAlso with a link to the GitHub issue that requested the obsoletion.
-1. Add an obsoletion reason: use the annotation property 'has obsolescence reason' and write 'terms merged' in the literal field.
-1. _Optional:_ Add an additional comment (rdfs:comment) explaning why the terms were merged.

 Note: An obsolete Mondo class should not have an xref axiom tagged with "MONDO:equivalentTo".
 Instead use "MONDO:obsoleteEquivalent" to map between an obsolete MONDO class and a live entry in another resource (these serve as a kind of flag of a state of inconsistency).